technOslerphile/MRMCsamplesize/README.md

 **Please cite this package if you use it for your research**

-  Robert D (2023).
+  Dennis Robert (2023).
 MRMCsamplesize: Sample Sizes for Multi-Reader Multi-Case (MRMC) Studies.
 R package version 1.0.0.
   <https://cran.r-project.org/web/packages/MRMCsamplesize/index.html>.